ChrisEPhifer/representation-tools/README.md

          - Logical Right Shift
          - Arithmetic Right Shift
 These are not included as functions available through the header, but can easily be copied where needed.
+One important detail of note is the defined behavior for shifts equal to the word size (64 bits): These, in the defined functions described above, will return 0 (rather than performing modular arithmetic before executing the shift).
 For additional details about implementation and use, see the header file.
 A small test script is included.

 ### Support